Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Transfer Fees, Coverage Terms & Waiting Periods

 This is where many sellers and buyers get tripped up.
-Here's a clear breakdown of the financial and coverage details.
+Here's a clear breakdown of the financial and coverage details for 2026.

 Seller Pays Fee